10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 9) Your Website Design Doesn't Allow You to Implement SEO Best Practices

-SEO, or search engine optimization, is the process of optimizing your website so that it appears higher in search engine results pages.
-This is important because the higher your website appears in these results, the more likely people are to find and visit your website.
+SEO (search engine optimization) is the process of helping your website appear higher in search engine results pages.
+The higher it is, the more likely people are to find and visit your website.
+An outdated website may not use SEO best practices, making it difficult for your content to be found.

-• There's a disconnect between the content on the page and the metatags that appear in search results.
+• Using the wrong metatags – there may be a disconnect between the content on the page and the metatags that appear in search results.

 How Do I Solve This Issue?

-• By using the right keywords, titles, and descriptions, you can optimize your website for search engines.
-Using tools like Moz or Ahrefs can help you conduct keyword research to help you understand what your target audience is looking for.
+• Use the right keywords, titles, and descriptions.
+Tools like Moz or Ahrefs can help you conduct keyword research to understand what your target audience is looking for.

-• Use semantic markup and use logical defaults for metatags.
+• Use semantic markup and logical defaults for metatags.

 • Implement a readable URL architecture.

-• Ensure that redirects are set up for content that's removed or when a URL changes.
+• Set up redirects for content that has been removed or when you change a URL.

-• Add an XML sitemap, to make sure that search engines find and crawl your content properly.
+• Add an XML sitemap to help search engines find and crawl your content properly.

 • Use a content compliance monitoring tool like Siteimprove to create a review process for improving SEO.

-• Implement analytics and create event tracking to find out what content is the most successful at attracting and converting users.
+• Implement analytics.
+Create event tracking to identify and leverage the content that’s most successful at attracting and converting users.

 10) Website is Not Optimized for Mobile Devices

-Some common problems with websites that are not optimized for mobile devices include:
+Common problems with websites that aren’t optimized for mobile include:

 How Do I Solve This Issue?

-There are a few things you can do to optimize your website for mobile devices:
+Here’s how to optimize your website for mobile devices

-• Take a mobile-first approach to design if users are primarily accessing your website on mobile.
+• Take a mobile-first approach to design, especially if users are primarily accessing your website on mobile.

-• Convert PDF content to web content as much as possible, or provide summaries of PDFs as text.
+• Convert PDFs to web content as much as possible, or provide summaries of PDFs as text.

-• Use a testing platform to expand the number of devices and browsers you can test on.
+• Use a testing platform to expand the number of devices and browsers you can test on, and ensure any interactive features are tested on mobile

-• Consider the mobile experience when designing menus and other navigation features, and test that controls are large enough and follow user expectations and standard practice.
+• Consider mobile when designing menus and other navigation features.
+Test that controls are large enough and follow user expectations and standard practice.

-• Use a content management system (CMS) that's mobile-friendly even from the back-end, since content editors often want to make changes on the go.
+• Use a CMS that’s mobile-friendly, even in the back-end as content editors often want to make changes on the go.
+There’s a big selection of modules and themes for creating mobile experiences on Drupal websites.

-• Add a mobile preview option to the editing interface of your CMS.
-This will make it easier for you to optimize your website for mobile devices.
+• Add a mobile preview option to the admin interface of your CMS to help content editors optimize pages for mobile devices.

 Tags